Highlights Of The Program

 14:30 - 14:55

-ON-BODY INJECTORS & THE 2 ML MYTH: HOW SUBCUTANEOUS VOLUME MISCONCEPTIONS ARE CONSTRAINING DRUG DELIVERY AND DEVELOPMENT
+ON-BODY INJECTORS AND THE 2 ML MYTH: HOW SUBCUTANEOUS VOLUME MISCONCEPTIONS ARE CONSTRAINING DRUG DELIVERY AND DEVELOPMENT

 Mehul Desai